 Your loved one may qualify for a mesothelioma clinical trial, which is a way for seniors to try a mesothelioma treatment that is in the research phase.
 Examples of emerging treatments in clinical trials include immunotherapy, virotherapy and gene therapy.
 Each has shown promise in treating mesothelioma effectively.

 When candidates are selected for a trial, they are evaluated based on age, gender, current health and mesothelioma type.
 Since each clinical trial is unique, being rejected from one does not mean your loved one won’t be accepted to another.
 Your loved one can keep applying to trials until he/she qualifies for one and can participate.

 At Advanced Home Health Care, we are always following the progress being made in treating mesothelioma and other chronic diseases.
-Our goal is to help families by providing exceptional home health care in Keokuk, IA and the surrounding communities so that seniors can maintain independence and dignity.
+Our goal is to help families by providing exceptional home care assistance in Burlington and other Iowa communities so that seniors can maintain independence and dignity.
 Contact us online or give us a call at 800.791.7785 to learn more about our compassionate and knowledgeable care team and our top-rated home health care.